sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 were deployed (such as `logging`) for the value of `$NAMESPACE`.

-3. In your local copy of the file `$USER_DIR\samples\tls\logging\user-values-elasticsearch-open.yaml`, replace the values `kibana.logging.host.cluster.example.com` and `elasticsearch.logging.host.cluster.example.com` with valid locations for your environment.
+3. In your local copy of the file `$USER_DIR\samples\tls\logging\user-values-elasticsearch-open.yaml`, update the values `kibana.logging.host.cluster.example.com` and `elasticsearch.logging.host.cluster.example.com` to reflect the namespace into which you have deployed the log monitoring components and the correct ingress host information.

 4. If you are using an ingress controller other than NGINX, modify the annotation `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` as needed in the `user-values-elasticsearch-open.yaml` file.
 Refer to the documentation for your ingress controller.